Ricardicus/recurrent-neural-net/README.md

 Check out the file "lstm.h".

 In lstm.h you can edit the program.
-Set the number of layers (2/3 is best I think)
+Set the number of layers (2/3 is best I think).
 Set how often it should output data.

 # Comments